 In 2020, it’s no longer enough for offices to be offices.
 They have to be smart offices.

 According to Pryke, ‘2020 will be about digital information and the Internet of Things – that’s the top of the list.’
 Pryke adds, ‘it’s all about making spaces smart so they understand what’s going on and can react to it.
 Clever – right?‘

 But how does it work?
 Well, smart buildings can collect and share data, enabling companies to better understand when and how different spaces are being used.
 This is an incredibly powerful tool for office design.
 In Gymshark’s new HQ we installed the first Human Centric smart lighting system.
 It tracks how the space is used so that Gymshark can continually asses and optimise their office design as the company evolves.

-The thing about these trends, is they’re not just trends for 2020.
+The thing about these office design trends, is they’re not just office design trends for 2020.
 They’ll be as relevant in the next decade as they are now.